rickenator/brainshift/README.md

 # Brainshift

-Brainshift extends the minimalist esoteric programming language Brainfuck, adding enhanced capabilities for bitwise operations and bit shifts.
-It retains the simplicity of Brainfuck while introducing additional features for more complex computations.
+Brainshift extends the minimalist esoteric programming language Brainfuck, adding enhanced capabilities for a VM in the interpreter.
+It retains the simplicity of Brainfuck while extending additional features for more complex computations.
+The goal is to be light enough to run on an MCU.
+Existing Brainfuck programs should work the same without modification.

+Additionally, Brainshift code is intended to be completely machine generated.
+You're already nuts if you learned Brainfuck, so if you feel the urge, it might be possible to learn the instuction set and be a Brainshift ninja.
+For this purpose, find SPEC.AI which you can give to your favorite AI to have it generate Brainshift code.

 ## Specification